Metrology Benefits During Product Lifecycle

 As well as measuring the Critical/Control Dimensions at validation, the measurement system that is used may be developed so that it can be used during manufacturing.
 This system can then be used to measure parts on a regular basis or simply whenever it may be required.
 A good quality Metrology fixture is recommended for such a measurement system.
 This fixture should be capable of holding parts ranging from the lower to upper specification limits (at a bare minimum) in a repeatable manner.

 The final measurement system would be subject to MSA (Measurement System Analysis) in the form of a Gauge R&R (Gauge Repeatability and Reproducibility).
 A Gauge R&R will indicate whether a measurement system is suitable for measuring a certain dimension with regards to that dimension’s tolerance.

 This is the final stage, which can only start after process validation has been successful.
 At this point, a part is being manufactured.
 This stage can last any length of time, from minutes to years.
 A regular dimensional inspection is desirable to ensure that any changes to the manufacturing process are detected.

 The Critical/Control Dimension Measurement System mentioned previously, is an ideal method for keeping an eye on a manufacturing process.
 By performing regular dimensional inspection and statistically analysing the data, it may be possible to predict an issue before it even occurs.
-This would prevent any losses e.g. dumping failing product, manufacturing line downtime, damage to a company’s reputation as a result of releasing bad product.
+This would prevent any losses e.g. dumping failing products, manufacturing line downtime, damage to a company’s reputation as a result of releasing bad products.